Delhi dispatch: Through haze of smog and blame, signs of cooperation

 At a press conference Friday, Punjab Chief Minister Bhagwant Mann promised to devise a solution to the burning problem by November 2023.

-And in a comforting show of regional cooperation, Delhi Deputy Chief Minister Arvind Kejriwal said as he stood next to his Punjabi counterpart that no one wins by blaming farmers for the Delhi region’s toxic air.
+And in a comforting show of regional cooperation, Delhi Chief Minister Arvind Kejriwal said as he stood next to his Punjabi counterpart that no one wins by blaming farmers for the Delhi region’s toxic air.

 Saying this was no time for “a blame game,” Minister Kejriwal said officials would come together to find equitable answers to a challenge affecting everyone.
 Then he added, “The farmers need a solution; they will stop burning parali [stubble] the day they have a solution.”